fernandohcorrea/FWGame/README.md

 FWGame
 ======

-FWGame is a small frame work used to build Games in HTML5 and Canvas.
+FWGame is a small framework used to build Games in HTML5 and Canvas.